Itkeytome/Itkeytome/README.md

 - 👸 A conversation will only say hello
 - 👨‍💻 Two years of work experience
 - 🙋 Likes to tinker with some interesting techniques
-- 🏀 enjoy playing basketball, hiking, playing games(lol: League of Legends), etc...
+- 🏀 enjoy playing basketball, hiking, playing games(lol: League of Legends), traveling etc...
-- ✈️ Love traveling
 - 🤝 A bit of social anxiety, I hope you can take the initiative to make friends with me

 <div>